BLCM/wlmods/Apocalyptech/README.md

 ## Gear Changes

+- **Red Text Explainer** - Adds a description of weapon/spell special effects on the card.
 - **Torgue AR Full-Auto** - Makes nearly all Torgue ARs full-auto.
 - **Uniques are Legendary** - Changes the rarity of unique (usually blue/purple) items to be legendary instead.